EmbarkStudios/ash-molten/README.md

 ## Why?

-* You want to compile down to a single binary that doesn't need any environment variables to bet set.
+* You want to compile down to a single binary that doesn't need any environment variables to be set.

 * You just want to try out [MoltenVK](https://github.com/KhronosGroup/MoltenVK) without needing to setup the SDK.